RVirmoors/rvirmoors.github.io/_posts/2021-01-04-realtime-stylegan.md

 to look inside and understand it, if you haven't already.

 First let's deal with the streaming buffer.
 For this we'll use Spout[^2], via the [Spout for Python](https://github.com/Ajasra/Spout-for-Python) library.
-Now, the only way I've been able to make this work is by copying the `Spout-for-Python/Library` folder into our project, i.e. `stylegan2-ada/Library`.

-I'm sure this can be done cleaner but my python relative linking chops are not quite there.
+Next we can copy the `Spout-for-Python/Library` folder into our project, i.e. `stylegan2-ada/Library` (or you can keep it in a subfolder and do `sys.path.append('Spout-for-Python')`, like we do [here](https://rvirmoors.github.io/ccia/gans-interactive-inference#interactive-projection)).

 Also, don't forget to install Spout-for-Python's dependencies: